Reading ingredients: 3 ways to hydrate your skin

 -

-- Humectants are 'hygroscopic' molecules that capture water.
-Such molecules are naturally present in and on your skin and are called ' natural moisturizing factors' .
-They hold moisture from the air and thus keep the skin supple and hydrated.
+Humectants are molecules that can retain water , also known as 'hygroscopic molecules' called.
+Such molecules are also naturally present in and on your skin in the form of 'natural moisturizing factors'.
+They retain water from the air and in this way keep the skin supple and hydrated.
 Examples of humectants are amino acids, glycerin, hyaluronic acid, urea, ...
-If these ingredients are present in your cream, they will settle on and in the upper skin layer (the horny layer) and retain water there.
-Urea even goes a step further.
+If these ingredients are present in the cream, they will settle on and in the upper skin layer (the stratum corneum) and retain water there.
+Urea goes even a step further.
 This molecule is able to penetrate deeper into the skin and even hydrate the deeper skin layers.

-- Last but not least: Skin-identical Lipids , as the name suggests, they also appear naturally in your skin.
-The upper layer of your skin consists of cells (corneocytes) that are surrounded by a mix of lipids, such as ceramides, cholesterol and free fatty acids.
-In the right proportions they form a compact structure and thus an intact skin barrier.
-If your skin barrier lacks essential lipids, you will get dry skin because water from the skin can evaporate more easily.
-These defects in the skin barrier may have a genetic cause, or may be the result of external factors ; eg when the hydrolipidic film of the skin is affected by 'aggressive' products or soaps.
-Adding ingredients such as ceramides, cholesterol and free fatty acids to your creams can contribute to a constructive support of the skin barrier, because these skin-identical lipids are the building blocks of your skin.
+- Last but not least: the skin-identical lipids .
+As you can already deduce from the term, these are lipids (fats) as they occur in the skin.
+Your skin consists of cells that are surrounded by a mix of lipids, such as c eramides, cholesterol and free fatty acids.
+In the right proportions they form a compact structure and therefore a intact skin barrier.
+When your skin barrier lacks essential lipids, you get a dry skin because water can evaporate more easily from the skin.
+These defects in the skin barrier can genetic cause have, or can be the result of external factors.
+For example, because the lipid film of the skin is affected by wrong or aggressive products or soaps.
+Adding ingredients such as ceramides, cholesterol and free fatty acids to your creams can contribute to constructive construction and support of the skin barrier, because these skin-identical lipids nestle where the defects occur.

-The concentration of each type of ingredients that is needed in your skin care products depends on the extent to which your skin is hydrated and/or low in lipids.
-Where your specific needs are can easily be measured by doing your DNA test .
+Which concentration of each type should be in your skin care products depends on the extent to which your skin is dehydrated and/or oily and where your specific needs are.
+You can easily have this measured by doing our DNA test , for example.

-Want to know more about ingredients in skincare products?
+Would you like to learn more about the ingredients present in skin care products?

-Skin care products often contain a lot of ingredients in their list of ingredients .
-Would you like to read more about this and find out what certain active ingredients - such as vitamins - are good for?
-Then be sure to take a look at our other blogs.
+Skin care products often contain quite a few ingredients in their ingredients list.
+Would you like to read more about this and find out where certain active ingredients - like vitamins - good for?
+Then definitely take a look at our other blogs.

 Follow our story

-Connect with us and follow the hashtag #Nomige to stay up to date of the latest skin tips and news.
+Connect with us and follow the hashtag #MyNomige to stay up to date with the latest skin tips and news.